Thursday, October 12, 2017

 We can do that by fitting a power spectrum without a BAO signal to a power spectrum with BAO signal.
 Fitting just means that we test many different power spectra and pick the one which matches the best.

-Figure 2: Same power spectra as in Figure 1, but calculated
+Figure 2: Same power spectra as in Figure 1, but calculated without

 def get_smooth_model(parameters, x, templates):